aishteck/aishteck-demo/README.md

 # aishteck-demo
-This is my First Git Reposetory.
+This is my first Git Reposetory.
 Authur - Aisha Bibi